insightindustry/sqlathanor/README.rst

 * Default validation for de-serialized data for every SQLAlchemy data type.
 * Customize the validation used when de-serializing particular columns to match your needs.
+* Works with Declarative Reflection and the SQLAlchemy Automap extension.

 **SQLAthanor** vs Alternatives
 ================================